heyitsarpit/mirror.github/README.md

 if the user is logged in - The app will show the given user's list of starred repositories, also their name and bio.
 Each repository item will show

-- top language
+- Top language
-- number of stars
+- Number of stars
-- a button to star/unstar the repository
+- A button to star/unstar the repository

 ### `/[user]/[repository]` - Repository Page